consoledotdev/home/content/tools/website-monitoring.md

 against other services running on different ports.
 This is what is meant by “synthetic monitoring” - executing checks that replicate a request being made, whether that is a user browsing a website or a request to some other endpoint such as an API or database.
-This means all website / synthetic monitoring services should support multiple check types such as DNS, Mail, Ping (ICMP), TCP, and UDP.
+This means all website monitoring services should support multiple check types such as DNS, Mail, Ping (ICMP), TCP, and UDP.

-Website / synthetic monitoring that infrequently executes checks is useless.
+Website monitoring that infrequently executes checks is useless.
 For example, if a check only executes every 5 minutes, your service could be down for 4 minutes 59 seconds before it gets detected.
 However, more frequent checks usually mean a higher cost because of the overhead required for the monitoring service to execute those checks so often.

 For most services, checking every minute is sufficient.
 This means you will be aware of any downtime within a few minutes and balances the cost of monitoring.